modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-2-sect-2.md

 ### **1906 Physics Nobel Prize awarded to Thomson.**

 WORK: "The idea that electricity is transmitted by a tiny particle related to the atom was first forwarded in the 1830s.
 In the 1890s, J.J.
 Thomson (1856-1940) managed to estimate its magnitude by performing experiments with charged particles in gases.
-In 1897 he showed that cathode rays (radiation emitted when a voltage is applied between two metal plates inside a glass tube filled with low-pressure gas) consist of particles— electrons—that conduct electricity.
+In 1897 he showed that <a href="https://en.wikipedia.org/wiki/Cathode_ray" title="here the definition">cathode rays </a> (radiation emitted when a voltage is applied between two metal plates inside a glass tube filled with low-pressure gas) consist of particles— electrons—that conduct electricity.
 Thomson also concluded that electrons are part of atoms."

 MLA style: J.J.
 Thomson – Facts.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Wed.
 1 Mar 2023. https://www.nobelprize.org/prizes/physics/1906/thomson/facts/